krisograbek/openai-chatbot-course/README.md

 2. **Start interacting with your chatbot through the browser!**

+Head to `localhost:8501`...
 You’ll be able to modify the chatbot's behavior through Streamlit and experiment with different GPT-4 models.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.txt](LICENSE.txt) file for details.